via-work/lever-php/README.md

 When item hundred is reached, another call is made to the API requesting the next 100 items until there are no more left.

 Of course you can take advantage of all [methods available](https://laravel.com/docs/6.x/collections#the-enumerable-contract) on the LazyCollection class.

+#### Client

+If a method is not available for the resource you are trying to reach, you can get an instance of the Guzzle client directly by calling `Lever::client()`.
+Feel free to add it to the source code.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ### Testing